BCDevOps/developer-experience/.github/ISSUE_TEMPLATE/ops-and-shared-services.md

 name: Ops and Shared Services
 about: Describe this issue template's purpose here.
 title: ''
+labels:
-labels: *team/ ops and shared services*
+- "*team/ ops and shared services*"
 assignees: ''

 ---